The importance of datum transformations

-Unfortunately NAD83 is not the only datum you’ll encounter.
+Unfortunately, NAD83 is not the only datum you’ll encounter.
 Before the current datum was defined, many maps were created using different starting points.
-And even today, people continue to change geodetic datums in an effort to make them more accurate.
+And even today, people continue to change geodetic datums to make them more accurate.

 Projected coordinate systems are based on geographic coordinates, which are in turn referenced to a datum.
 For example, the State Plane Coordinate System can be referenced to either NAD83 and NAD27 geodetic datums.

 The NAD27 datum was based on the Clarke Ellipsoid of 1866: